 Dr. Alter is a renowned lecturer, having presented at national and international medical conferences on pediatric endocrinology and diabetes.
 He has also authored and co-authored numerous articles and research papers for prominent U.S. and international peer-reviewed medical journals.

-Marcella Inserra, Vice President, Communications and Digital Research
+Marcella Markman, Vice President, Consumer Experience Research

-As vice president of communications and digital research, Marcella Inserra assists in identifying new business opportunities within the pharmaceutical industry and other industries.
+As vice president of communications and digital research, Marcella Markman assists in identifying new business opportunities within the pharmaceutical industry and other industries.
 Her main responsibilities include business development, developing new products within the consumer research arena and managing qualitative and quantitative research projects.

 She has participated in various marketing research conferences and training programs including CASRO's (Council of American Survey Research) Advanced Project Directors Training Workshop and Sales Workshop.